R0bL/Project_Initiation_DS5500/README.md

 ![Screen Shot 2024-04-16 at 3 57 55 PM](https://github.com/R0bL/Project_Initiation_DS5500/assets/133535059/ed1a27c8-af72-43ce-92b6-4d343ccd2f6d)

-### Filter out dataframe and only consider 10-K disclosures for 2023
+### For the sake of this example, filter out dataframe and only consider 10-K disclosures for 2023 in the Utility Sector

 ```
 # Load the serialized data from the pickle file